argumentcomputer/neptune/README.md

 paper ([Starkad and Poseidon: New Hash Functions for Zero Knowledge Proof Systems](https://eprint.iacr.org/2019/458.pdf)).

-Neptune is specialized to the [BLS12-381 curve](https://electriccoin.co/blog/new-snark-curve/).
+Neptune was initially specialized to the [BLS12-381 curve](https://electriccoin.co/blog/new-snark-curve/).
 Although the API allows for type specialization to other fields, the round numbers, constants, and s-box selection may not be correct.
-Do not do this.
+As long as the alternate field is a prime field of ~256 bits, the 128-bit security Neptune targets will apply.

-Hashes of arbitrary arities are generally supported — but secure round numbers have only been calculated for a selection (including especially 2, 4, and 8 — which are explicitly, rather than incidentally, supported).
-[Filecoin Proofs](https://github.com/filecoin-project/rust-fil-proofs) make heavy use of 8-ary merkle trees and merkle inclusion proofs (in SNARKs).
+There is a run-time assertion which will fail if constants are generated for a field whose elements do not have a representation of exactly 32 byte.
+The [Pasta Curves](https://github.com/zcash/pasta_curves) meet these criteria and are explicitly supported by Neptune.

 At the time of the 1.0.0 release, Neptune on RTX 2080Ti GPU can build 8-ary Merkle trees for 4GiB of input in 16 seconds.